gattaca-com/based-optimism/op-interop-mon/README.md

 ### Updaters
 Updaters are chain specific processors that take jobs and update them.
 They can be used to batch requests and run in parallel.
-Currently the only updater is the Maintainer itself, which is a bottleneck.
-Sub-processors should be implemented

 ## Finders
 Finders scan individual chains for relevant cross-chain transactions.
 Each Finder: